-We have 4 spacious guest rooms in the loft.
 Each room is exactly the same size & shape with two large windows that let in amazing morning light.
-All rooms are equipped with the furnishings listed below with the exception of room 4 which has 2 twin beds (great for people traveling in pairs but who prefer not to share a bed).
+It is equipped with the furnishings listed:

 Queen size bed